std95174/docsite/docs/docs/07-datadrive-app.md

 ## Contact Us

-If you have any questions or suggestions while using the Datadrive Desktop App, feel free to reach out to us:
+If you have any questions or suggestions while using **Glows.ai**, please reach out via email, Discord, or Line.

 **Email:** [support@glows.ai](mailto:support@glows.ai)